 What Are the Risks Associated With an Arm Lift?

 All surgical procedures come with risks of excessive bleeding, infection, fluid collection, and poor reactions to anesthesia.
-With cosmetic procedures, such as thigh lifts, additional risks include poor incision healing, asymmetrical results, over or under-correction, and nerve damage.
+With cosmetic procedures, such as arm lifts, additional risks include poor incision healing, asymmetrical results, over or under-correction, and nerve damage.

-Risks with thigh lift surgery are uncommon, made more so when you choose a board-certified plastic surgeon, like Dr. Brueck, who performs the procedure in an accredited surgical facility.
+Risks with arm lift surgery are uncommon, made more so when you choose a board-certified plastic surgeon, like Dr. Brueck, who performs the procedure in an accredited surgical facility.
 Honest and straightforward, Dr. Brueck will discuss all potential risks during your initial consultation to help ensure you are making the right choice for your body.